mt32net/TIDILE/README.md

 ## Build

-You can build a TIDILE in a circular or linear shape (See pictures).
+You can build a TIDILE in a circular or linear shape (see pictures).

 TIDILE uses WS2812b LEDS, also known as Neopixel.
 You can get a 1m strip with 144leds for around 15-20 Euros.
 Using 120 Leds (60 * 2), your clock will have a (perimeter) length of about 0.8m.
 You also need an ESP32 (around 5 Euros) and optionaly an BMP280 sensor (around 3 Euros).
 Some soldering (or jumper cables ;) ) is also required to connect the components together.